Does your home owners insurance cover earthquakes?

 The dangers of text messaging and driving

-I was driving recently and came up behind a black Jeep Cherokee ontexting-while-driving the highway.
+I was driving recently and came up behind a black Jeep Cherokee on the highway.
 There was no cause for concern at first but after following behind for a brief time, I began to notice this driver was having difficulty keeping their vehicle between the lines on the road.

 For ten minutes this operator proceeded to do what can only be described as acrobatic driving; driving that visually appeared to be so unsafe I decided to back off and give this person enough room so that when they crashed I would not be affected, it was that serious.
 “Is this person drunk?”